Jeris-Manning/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach alters the original array it is passed, where .map alters a clone of the array and returns it, leaving the original unscathed.

 2. What is the difference between a function and a method?

+A method is a specific type of function that is a value in an object.
+All methods are functions.

 3. What is closure?

+Closure exists when a function exists completely inside another function.

 4. Describe the four rules of the 'this' keyword.

+{Window binding} is the default binding for "this."
+Points to the source of the biggest scope available.

+{Implicit binding} occurs when "this" is used in the context of an object.
+A good rule of thumb is "this" refers to whatever is to the left of the dot when "this" is referenced on the right.

+{New binding} happens when the "new" keyword is used to create an object from a constructor function.
+"This" will refer to the new version of the object that was constructed.

+{Explicit binding} is done with the call(), apply(), and bind() methods.
+These methods set "this" to equal whatever parameter is explicitly provided.

 5. Why do we need super() in an extended class?

+It allows the objects created from an extended class to access and call functions on the object's parent.
+It also must be used before 'this' can be used.

 ## Project Set up